Min(d)ing the President: A text analytic approach to measuring tax news: Output effects of tax news

-It is important to stress again that we do not identify separate noise or news shocks with our approach.
-The series we have labeled \emph{noisy tax news} does not allow for a subsequent isolated investigation of the effect of either news about future tax shocks nor about the contribution of purely belief driven economic fluctuations.
+As argued above, we believe that expectations and decisions of economic agents are influenced not only by news about implemented future tax liability changes but also by `noise'; that is, new information about possible future policy changes that are deemed plausible \textit{ex-ante}, even though such policy plans never come to fruition \textit{ex-post}.
+For LP-IV to work, the unobserved tax news shock must lead \textit{on average} to a change in the observable endogenous variable.
+Identifying the causal effect of a `noisy' tax news shock using our prevalence measures as instruments is possible as long as new \textit{ex-ante} information on future policies does not systematically differ from (\textit{ex-post}) implemented policy outcomes.
+Hence, we assume that economic agents' expectations regarding future tax changes may be noisy but are correct \textit{on average}.\footnote{We do not identify noise and news separately.
 The information we hope to capture relates to \emph{both} news about future fundamentals as well as changes influencing agents' beliefs only.
 One might argue that not being able to identify either component limits a (deep) structural interpretation.
 This criticism holds, however, for a variety of empirical papers.
 The previous investigation on the informational content of the tax prevalence measures indicates that the news signal about future tax changes, although not noise free, is strong enough allowing for a meaningful interpretation.
 Generally, noise and news are tightly related, further distinguishing both components and identifying them separately -- if this is at all possible -- is beyond the scope of this paper.
-We refer to \citet{chahrour2018news} for a detailed analysis of this relationship.
+We refer to \citet{chahrour2018news} for a detailed analysis of this relationship.}